Go Back Email Link

 • Preheat the oven to 350 degrees and grease a 9x13 baking dish.

-• In the baking dish, mix together the 2 cups rolled oats, 1 cup egg whites, 1.5 cups Greek yogurt, ¼ cup chia seeds, ¼ cup hemp seeds, 1.5 cups pure pumpkin puree, 1 cup milk, ¼ cup coconut sugar, 1 teaspoon vanilla extract, 1 teaspoon cinnamon, and ½ teaspoon salt.
+• In the baking dish, mix together the 2 cups rolled oats, 1 cup egg whites, 1.5 cups Greek yogurt, ¼ cup chia seeds, ¼ cup hemp seeds, 1.5 cups pure pumpkin puree, 1 cup milk, ¼ cup coconut sugar, 1 tsp vanilla extract, 1 tsp cinnamon, and ½ tsp salt.
 Once combined, sprinkle the ¼ cup chocolate chips on top and gently press them into the mixture.

 Close-up of a thick, orange-colored oatmeal mixture topped with scattered chocolate chips.
 The dish appears creamy and textured, likely flavored with pumpkin or sweet potato.